 2. Offer Competitive Pay

-Employees are willing to invest their time and energy where they see the value of doing so.
+Employees are willing to invest their time and energy where they see the value.
 No employer can expect an engaged workforce without offering fair remuneration.

 3. Create a Mission Statement

-A mission statement for your company explains the company’s primary function, and how everyone's roles in the company fit into its overall purpose.
+A mission statement for your company explains the company’s primary function and how everyone's roles fit into its overall purpose.
 It is essentially the core of why the company and the service or product it offers matter.

-Writing and implementing a mission statement will help employees understand their unique value in the company, the organizational goals, and how they can contribute to meeting these goals.
+Writing and implementing a mission statement will help employees understand their unique value in the company, the organizational culture, and how they can contribute to meeting these goals.
 It is also an important yardstick for engagement.
-When an employee is feeling disconnected to their work, they can consult the mission statement to determine whether their feelings are validated.
+When employees feel disconnected from their work, they can consult the mission statement to determine whether their feelings are validated.
 Perhaps they are experiencing disengagement because the project they are working on does not serve the mission.

 4. Implement a Rewards and Recognition Program

 Rewarding your employees for their hard work is an excellent way to show them that you value their contributions.
-In fact, according to statistics, 65% of people say they'd work harder if they were recognized more often by their employers.
+In fact, over 40% of U.S. employees say they'd work harder if their employers recognized them more often.

 Create a culture of recognition by implementing a platform where employees can nominate each other for best practices and ideas or simply give each other creative employee award titles.
-There are many software tools for employee recognition that make it easier to keep track of shout-outs, awards, and prompts.
-Barring access to these tools, recognizing your best employees in a meeting, internal communication or the company’s social media is already valuable.
+Many software tools for employee recognition make it easier to keep track of shout-outs, awards, and prompts.
+Barring access to these tools, recognizing your best employees in a meeting, internal communication, or the company’s social media is already valuable.

 Workers will automatically be more engaged if they’re doing work they enjoy.
 As far as possible, assign tasks that align with the person’s interests and preferences.